tvillacruz/tonyvillacruzcom/content/projects/Plotly_R_Surface_Plot/index.md

 # Code

 The trick for me was getting the 3 dimensional x,y,z into a format for a surface plot to render.
-This required finding a new package "akima" to use an interpolation function before sending Plolty.
+This required finding a new package "akima" to use an interpolation function before sending to the Plolty package.

 The source code with this trick can be found in this GitHub Repo:
             <a href="https://github.com/dunhampa/R_3D_Scanner_Plotting" title="R 3D Scanning Plotting">